Planning-nl/vugel-docs/docs/README.md

 ## Nodes
 Vugel provides a set of native tags and attributes comparable, but different, to HTML DOM.
+To view the available properties, please click on the tag name and view the source code of the class (and parent classes). *Use the force, read the source!*

+Many of these tags are covered in the the [vugel-examples repository](https://vugel-example.planning.nl/).

 ### [`container`](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/Container.ts)
 Comparable to a `div` html element.